307F Peabody Hall

 Cervantes-Soon, C. G.(2012).
 Testimonios of Life and Learning in the Borderlands: Subaltern Juarez Girls Speak.
 Equity and Excellence in Education, 45(3), 373-391.

-Cervantes-Soon, C. & Valenzuela, A. (2011).
-Subtractive legislative Policy: the Plight of Bilingual Language Learners.
-Chapter prepared for B. Bustos Flores, R. Hernandez Sheets, and E. Riojas Clark (Eds.), Educar para Transformar: Teacher Preparation for Bilingual Student Populations.
+Cervantes-Soon, C. G. & Valenzuela, A. (2010).
+Subtractive Legislative Policy: The Plight of Bilingual Language Learners.
+Chapter prepared for B. Bustos Flores, R. Hernandez Sheets, and E. Riojas Clark (Eds.), Educar para Transformar: Teacher Preparation for Bilingual Student Populations, pp. 191-204.
+New York: Routledge.